Undergraduate transfer applicants

 It is normally possible for US students to transfer into programmes within the College of Arts, Humanities and Social Sciences.

-Applications must be submitted by the normal UCAS deadlines (normally the 30th June in the year of entry) and will be considered in the same way as those applying for entry to the first year.
+Applications must be submitted by the normal UCAS deadlines and will be considered in the same way as those applying for entry to the first year.

 It will not normally be possible for students to transfer into years above the second year.